-Verify that no one has tampered with the firmware
+Verify that no one has tampered with the device software

-To make sure that the device has its original Axis firmware, or to take full control of the device after a security attack:
+To make sure that the device has its original AXIS OS, or to take full control of the device after a security attack:

-- 1. Reset to factory default settings.
-See Reset to factory default settings on page 63. - After the reset, secure boot guarantees the state of the device. - 2.
+- Reset to factory default settings.
+See Reset to factory default settings on page 57.
+After the reset, secure boot guarantees the state of the device. - 2.
 Configure and install the device.